 - Windows.
 Every part of a wood window system can suffer from rot.
 That includes your window frames, mullions, sills, sashes, noses and stops.
 So it comes as no surprise that windows are often one of the first areas of a home to be affected by wood rot.
 Neighborhood Painting can repair and replace all components of your windows in order to make sure the wood rot doesn’t spread to other areas of the home.
 We can even replace your glazing and ensure a custom fit.
 That not only improves the look of your Kansas City home, it also makes it more energy efficient.

 - Doors.
 Your exterior doors can also be subject to rot.
 Often, we find sills and frames that are water damaged.
 While the door blank itself might be salvageable, the surrounding support might need to be replaced.
 Neighborhood Painting can do that as well.

-Contact Neighborhood Painting
+Contact Neighborhood Painting in Kansas City

 Before you paint, make sure it will last.
 For reliable and professional wood rot specialists in Kansas City, choose Neighborhood Painting Inc. Contact us today for a free estimate on your wood rot repair project in Kansas City.